Explorez les thématiques Débutez ! Les bases How to Use the Contraction 'Ain't'

 Oui/Non

-"Ain't" can be used to replace "am not," "is not," and "are not" in negative and contracted sentences.
+"Ain't" is a casual word that replaces "am not," "is not," and "are not" in negative and shortened sentences.

 Examples: